wp-plugins/distraction-free-writing-mode-themes/readme.txt

 6. Pearl
 7. Button to enter Distraction Free Writing mode
 8. DFWM Themes settings
+9. Autolycus
+10. ZenHub

 == Changelog ==

+= 2.1 =
+* Introducing Autolycus and ZenHub themes - check out the screenshots in the Screenshots tab!
+* Compatibility with other plugins is improved by applying some !important overrides.

 = 1.5 =
 * Fixed a bug where the plugin did not get activated when short_open_tag was set to Off.